The Importance of Correct Technique in Sports

 The second type happens when an athlete gets one movement out of order by either rushing it or being slow with it (a mistake of timing).

-Either type of technical mistake can ruin a skill in hard-to-detect ways, but sometimes it can be eye-popping!
+Either type of technical mistake can ruin a skill in hard-to-detect ways, but sometimes it can be EYE-POPPING!

 I once coached a young girl who made one of these “out-of-order” mistakes that darn near popped my eyes out of my head!

 She was an excellent athlete and a fantastic student and person.
 I began working with her when she was eight, and the year she was nine she had become good enough to qualify for the American Championships in both the high jump and long jump.
-The meet was held at Knoxville, Tennessee that year, and my team arrived a day early, so we could settle into our lodging and get a feel for the facilities on which they would be competing.
+The meet was held in Knoxville, Tennessee that year, and my team arrived a day early, so we could settle into our lodging and get a feel for the facilities on which they would be competing.

 It was on the long jump runway on that day before the competition began that she popped my eyes!